 Who this playbook is for

-This playbook is written for marketplace teams who are actively improving mvp planning and need a predictable way to align product, design, and engineering decisions before implementation starts.
+This wireframe playbook is written for marketplace teams who are actively improving mvp planning and need a predictable way to align product, design, and engineering decisions before implementation starts.
 Teams orchestrating buyer, seller, and admin experiences at once.
 The objective is simple: reduce ambiguity, shorten review loops, and increase first-pass build confidence.

 Why teams get stuck in this workflow